rihwan/local_video_streaming/tools/README.md

 ## Installation

-1. Download ffmpeg and unzip it under tools.
+1. Install Python 3.x
-2. The executable binary file should be located under ```tools/ffmpeg/bin```
+2. Install ffmpeg (ffmpeg and ffprobe should be accessible)